YodraB/WebGMOld/README.md

  - the Fudge RPG system, at http://fudgerpg.com/
  - the Fate RPG system, at https://fate-srd.com/

-For more assistance, please see the wiki and/or contact the creator of the project.
+For more assistance, please see the wiki and/or email yodrab@gmail.com.